meronogbai/lazy-investing/README.md

 ### Usage

-1. Start IBeam and authenticate to IBKR by running `docker compose up -d` in your terminal.
+1. Run `yarn dev --amount <cash>` in your terminal to execute the script.
 1. Accept the two-factor authentication prompt for IBKR if necessary.
-1. Execute the script by running `yarn dev` in your terminal.

 ## Useful Commands